kcloze/slim-swoole/README.md

 # Slim Framework 3 Skeleton Application with swoole

 Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
 This application uses the latest Slim 3 with the PHP-View template renderer.
-It also uses the Monolog logger.
+It also uses the Monolog logger.It can run well with swoole.

 This skeleton application was built for Composer.
 This makes setting up a new Slim Framework application quick and easy.